Skai Jackson: Personal life

-Jackson has attention deficit hyperactivity disorder.
-She confirmed to People in November 2024 that she was expecting her first child with then-boyfriend Deondre Burgin.
-She gave birth to their son in January 2025.
-In May 2025, she requested a restraining order against Burgin, accusing him of assault and battery.

 In March 2020, Jackson filed court papers for a restraining order against rapper Bhad Bhabie claiming that she had harassed her.
 The petition was temporarily granted, and later dropped by Jackson.
 On August 8, 2024, Jackson was arrested at Universal Studios Hollywood on suspicion of domestic battery.
 In September, the office of the Los Angeles County District Attorney declined to file charges against Jackson.

+In November 2024, she confirmed to People that she was expecting her first child with then-boyfriend Deondre Burgin.
+She gave birth to their son in January 2025.
+In May 2025, she requested a restraining order against Burgin, accusing him of assault and battery.

+Jackson has attention deficit hyperactivity disorder.